Dnel93/PokeAPI/README.md

 1. Access root location of the project
 2. Execute: `./gradlew bootrun`

-__Note:__ By default the service initiate with `port 5000` root path as usual will be: `localhost`
+__Note:__ By default the service initiate with `port 8080` root path as usual will be: `localhost`

 ## Methods avilable
-PokeAPI contains only one method for now, these are the details:
+PokeAPI contains only one method for now, these are the details :

 | Method Type        | Path           | Parameters      | Example                             |
 |:------------------ |:-------------- |:--------------- |:----------------------------------- |